PhilipDaniels/my-website/content/blog/2019/porting-elite-to-rust-part-1.md

 Anything that works in the web I consider a bonus, but I am not going to let it stop me from porting the game for the desktop.

+I did encounter a minor issue when using `cargo web`, in that I got thousands of errors about 'sandybridge' is not a recognized processor for this target (ignoring processor)'.
+I raised an [issue]() in the cargo web repository about this, but I later discovered it was my own fault: I had previously added `export RUSTFLAGS="-C target-cpu=native"` to my .bashrc.
+Removing that eliminated the warnings.

 The code when this blog point was written is at tag 'p1', commit [015a01c47](https://github.com/PhilipDaniels/eliter/commit/015a01c473796e2f2f2f19ba02b30b97e9db6529).